fetlang/fetlang/docs/variables.md

 `Richard Stallman's sexy feet` is the same as `riCHard StallMAN`

 ## Types

 The [type](types.md) of a variable is implied by the first operation it is in.
 If it is in a situation in which it could either be a fraction or chain, it will default to fraction.

 Chain type variables are initiated to `""`, while fraction type variables are initiated to `zero`

 ## Gender

 Variables can be assigned one of four genders: male, female, neutral, and nonperson.
 Additionally, an N/A (not applicable) gender exists, but cannot be assigned to a variable by the programmer.
-No variable starts with a gender (that is, they start with `UNASSIGNED_GENDER`), but once a gender is assigned, it cannot be changed.
+No variable starts with a gender (that is, they start with `UNASSIGNED_GENDER`), but is assigned one by an initial use of a pronoun.

 Each gender is associated with a group of pronouns:
 Male - `HIM`/`HIMSELF`/`HIS`/`HIS OWN`